Data Residency for SharePoint Online and OneDrive for Business

 Data movement between geo locations

 SharePoint uses Azure Blob Storage for its content, while the metadata associated with sites and its files is stored within SharePoint.
 After the site is moved from its source Geography location to its destination Geography location, the service will also move its associated Blob Storage.
 Blob Storage moves complete in approximately 40 days.
-This will not have any impact to users interaction with the data.
+This won't have any impact to users interaction with the data.

 Enabling SharePoint Multi-Geo in your Satellite Geography location